mluukkai/webdevelopment-rails/week5.md

 end
 ```

-THe idea is that the <code>search</code> method retrieves a brewery list from beermapping API.
-The breweries will then be added to index.html and that's why the method <code>search</code> renders the view template <code>index</code> at the end.
+The idea is that the <code>search</code> method retrieves a restaurant list from beermapping API.
+The restaurants will then be added to index.html and that's why the method <code>search</code> renders the view template <code>index</code> at the end.

 The <code>search</code> method has to make an HTTP request from the controller to the beermapping API page.
 The best way to make HTTP requests in Ruby is using the HTTParty gem, see https://github.com/jnunemaker/httparty.
 Add the following to your Gemfile: